AbdulSameer47/text-to-binary-converter/README.md

 # text-to-binary-converter
 an applicationwhich converts the given text to its binary form

+software used:
+android studio

+made with kotlin programing language

 the main objective of the project is to get a string from user and convert that string to its corresponding binary value .
 1.first i have made the layout with one input field button and text view